QiuShui1012/qiushui1012.github.io/docs/mods/qca-rules.md

 **Categories:** `QCA`, `SURVIVAL`, `FEATURE`, `EXPERIMENTAL`

 ## easyHopperLimitation
-Allow players to limit only certain types of items by placing (glow) item frames at the top or renaming it.
+Allow players to limit only certain types of items by placing (glow) item frames at the top or renaming it to valid Limitations.
-Limitations' syntax can be found in the [Document](qca-limitations#qualia-carpet-addition---limitations).
+Limitation syntax can be found in the [Document](./qca-limitations.md#syntax).

 **Active version:** From `1.0.1` to `Current`
 **Type:** `String`